abradshaw/getting-started-with-satellite-6/README.md

 # Getting Started with Satellite 6

+>**NOTE**:
+This book was written for Satellite 6.0 only.
+It has NOT been updated for 6.1

 ## Introduction

 Red Hats latest version of their Lifecycle Management tool, Red Hat Satellite 6, is a big change from earlier versions